veldrane/ovn-kubernetes-hints/README.md

 - ssl has been disabled (openshift has slighly different configuration where more stuff are placed on one pod => no ssl just unix sockets)
 - EgressIp has been enabled

-### Basic commands
+### Basic ovn commands

-Readme is focused on the north bound database, so high level setup of the cni configuration:
+This description is mainly focused on the north bound database => so the high level network setup of the cni:

 ```
 # kubectl get pods -o wide